ankitagoel11/School-Summary-Tables-using-Pandas/README.md

 **Scores by School Size**

-* Repeaingt the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+* Repeated the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).

 **Scores by School Type**

-* Repeating the above breakdown, but this time group schools based on school type (Charter vs. District).
+* Repeated the above breakdown, but this time group schools based on school type (Charter vs. District).